amadeovezz/nlp/rnn/notes.md

 ## Novel ideas

-- We no longer concatenate embeddings, and instead use our neural net to model dependencies across tokens
+- We use our neural net to model dependencies across tokens
     - This is done by feeding in each one token in a sequence at a time through all layers
     - For every token $t_n$ that is processed through a linear layer, we aggregate the $t_{n-1}$ result

 ## Sequential modeling

-- Relationships between tokens are capture via sequential processing with state
+- Unlike Bengio et al - we no longer concatenate embeddings.
+Relationships between tokens are capture via sequential processing with state

 ## Initialization